megsaunders/megsaunders.github.io/media.md

    <span class="emptyspan"></span>
 </a>
 <p>
 In this 2 min video I communicate my research on connections between terrestrial and marine ecosystems to a general audience.
-The QLD Women in Stem Award winners will be announced during World Science Festival Brisbane in March 2017.
 </p>
 </div>